pss959/EasyMaker3D/InternalDoc/Building.md

 | `submodules/SConscript_submodules` | Rules to build all submodules                            |
 | `submodules/SConscript_docopt`     | Rules to build the `docopt` library                      |
 | `submodules/SConscript_googletest` | Rules to build the `gtest` library                       |

+## Building a Release

+Here are the steps required to create a new release:

+  - Decide whether this is a major, minor, or patch release and Update the version number in the top `SConstruct` file.

+  - Add all public-facing changes to `PublicDoc/docs/ReleaseNotes.rst`.
+You can use `git log vX.Y.Z..HEAD --oneline` to see the first line of all commits since the `X.Y.Z` release.

+  - Make any other necessary changes to `PublicDoc` and `InternalDoc`.

+  - Build on all 3 platforms and upload the resulting release files (zip or DMG) to Google Drive.

+  - Create a tag for the release.
+This has to be done before building the public documentation because `sphinx-multiversion` relies on tags to create output directories.
+Use: `git tag -f -a vX.Y.Z -m "Version X.Y.Z"`

+  - Publish the public documentation:
+     + Build the documentation with `scons PublicDoc`.
+     + If any images are regenerated, use `bin/revertimages.sh` to revert any images that did not change enough to warrant committing.
+This script uses ImageMagick to measure image changes.
+     + Commit any outstanding changes and push to Github.
+     + Run `bin/publishdoc.py -n` to see what will happen to publish the doc.
+       If it looks ok, run it without the `-n` to publish to Github.
+     + If any changes needed to be committed, update the tag: `git tag vX.Y.Z vX.Y.Z^{} -f -m "Version X.Y.Z"`